mspandit/mspandit.github.io/_posts/2026-05-14-functional-parsing.markdown

-that any CFG can be represented in Chomsky normal form is related to the fact that a function with numerous arguments can be [curried](https://en.wikipedia.org/wiki/Currying) into a sequence of functions, each taking a single argument.
+that any CFG can be represented in Chomsky normal form is related to the fact that a function with numerous arguments can be [curried](https://en.wikipedia.org/wiki/Currying) into a sequence of functions, each taking a single argument&mdash;or at least a smaller number of arguments.

 | CFG | Functional Programming |
 | --- | ---------------------- |